 Disability Benefits 101

-Disability Benefits 101 helps people with disabilities learn how income may impact benefits so they can make informed choices, reduce fears, and ensure work is part of the plan.
+Disability Benefits 101 helps people with disabilities learn how income may impact benefits to make informed choices, reduce fears, and ensure work is part of the plan.

 Disability Hub MN

-Disability Hub MN (formerly Disability Linkage Line) is a free statewide resource network that helps people with disabilities solve problems, navigate the system and plan for their future.
-Discover options and tools for managing health, benefits, work, housing and more.
+Disability Hub MN is a free statewide resource network that helps people with disabilities solve problems, navigate systems, and plan for their future.
+Discover options and tools for managing health, benefits, work, housing, and more.

 Disability Law Center

 The Minnesota Disability Law Center (MDLC) addresses the unique legal needs of persons with disabilities.
-MDLC provides free civil legal assistance to individuals with disabilities on legal issues that are related to their disabilities.
+MDLC provides free civil legal assistance to individuals with disabilities on legal issues related to their disabilities.